gfw-api/true-color-tiles/Add-Data-to-ArcMap.md

 #### Download the pkinfo file to view in ArcMap

 On the `Content` page, click on the name of the map to download.
-Then click the `Open in ArcGIS Desktop link`.
+Then click the `Open in ArcGIS Desktop` link.

 ![Step3](images/step3.png)

-This should download an XML file that looks like this:
+This should download an item.pkinfo XML file that looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>